-Get crafty and make extra money on the side.
+4. Make extra money on the side

 You’ve got your full-time job you’re happy with, but could always use some extra income, especially around birthdays and holidays.
 Who doesn’t?
 With more and more people starting a side hustle online, it doesn’t seem like a bad idea to start your own.
 If they can do it, why can’t you?

 Being able to create custom dress and clothing patterns, do basic embroidery, or even designing and making custom clothing could be a fun way to make extra money.
 With sites like Etsy and Amazon Homemade promoting custom-made products, it’s easier than ever to start doing it yourself.